 Important information you should know about math placement testing:

 You aren't required to take math placement tests if you received:

 - ACT math score 22 or higher (valid for 3 years from test date) or

 - SAT (2016 or later) math score 530 or higher or

 Note: You may sign up for MAT 090 without a placement test

 If you aren't required to take a math placement test, you will be placed in a math level based on your ACT/SAT scores.
 See the criteria for math levels »

-- You'll take an initial practice test.
+- Once you've received your myMCC username and password, you'll take an initial practice test.
 You can take your practice test on your own anywhere you have an internet connection.
 The practice test familiarizes you with the testing experience and allows the system to draw up a preparation and learning plan for you.

 - You'll take all subsequent placement tests in the Testing Center.

 - Once you begin your placement process, you will have access to your account for 12 months.
 You may take the test up to five times in that 12-month period at no charge.
 After twelve months, you must pay a $15 fee to reactivate an account to take additional math placement tests.
 If you're unsure about your ALEKS access, please send an email to firstname.lastname@example.org or call (815) 479-7544.